Royuin/library/README.md

 ## TO DO

+- Utilize ES6 Modules instead of the module pattern
 - Let user be able to save info
 - Add background image to header
 - Style read and remove buttons